thanpolas/middlewarify/README.md

 });
 ```

-The first argument of the callback is the **error indicator**, any truthy value passed will be considered as an error and stop executing the middleware chain right there and then.
+The first argument of the `next()` callback is the **error indicator**, any truthy value passed will be considered an error and stop executing the middleware chain right there and then.

 ```js
 crud.create.use(function(next) {